SheenaWeber/hyperiondev-Capstone-Data-Visualisation/README.md

 # hyperiondev-Capstone-Level2-Task18
-Data Visualisation
+Data Visualization
-Exploratory Data Analysis and appropriate visualisations on the wine dataset.
+Exploratory Data Analysis and appropriate visualizations on the wine dataset.